sjstretton/screwed/README.md

 -->[Solve Issues in Each Sector of the Economy] -->[Sum up Proposals and How to Transition.
 Conclude]

+1. Defining the Scope
+2. Define the Core Thesis
+3. Methodology
+4. Historical Examples
+5. Analytical Framework
+6. Investigating taxation in practice
+7. The sectors in detail
+8. Proposals
+9. Modelling of proposals
+10. Transition and conclusions

 ## Short Outline

 - 1 TAX HEAVEN	*Overarching Question* What taxation and welfare system (and property rights) should exist to ensure that our economy produces social well being?